Effect of Photobiomodulation to Reduce Post-operative Pain After Endodontic Surgery

 Time Frame: 7 days after treatment

-Score 1: no opening at the incision line, no drainage (pus or exudate), no inflammation, no pain.
-Score 2: no opening at the incision line, no drainage, mild swelling, mild pain.
-Score 3: no opening at the incision line, active drainage, advanced inflammation, moderate to advanced pain.
-Score 4: opening at the incision line, active drainage, advanced inflammation, ongoing pain.
+Score 1: No opening along the incision line, no drainage (pus or exudate), no inflammation, and no pain.
+Score 2: No opening along the incision line, no drainage, mild swelling, and mild pain.
+Score 3: No opening along the incision line, active drainage, advanced inflammation, and moderate to severe pain.
+Score 4: Opening along the incision line, active drainage, advanced inflammation, and persistent pain.

 7 days after treatment